elifesciences-publications/NGSpeptideprepandpred/README.md

+This code is associated with the paper from Fernandes et al., "Discovery of surrogate agonists for visceral fat Treg cells that modulate metabolic indices in vivo". eLife, 2020. http://doi.org/10.7554/eLife.58463

 This code is associated with the paper from Mendoza et al., "Recognition landscape interrogation of a conserved HIV specific TCR reveals distinct bacterial peptide cross-reactivity". eLife, 2020. http://doi.org/10.7554/eLife.58128

 # NGSpeptideprepandpred